nevillemensur/Static-And-Dynamic-Addresses/README.md

 </p>

 <p>
-Figure: Amazon EC2 instance A networking information.
+Figure: This is the EC2 dashboard where you can create instances and see an overall snapshot of current instances..
 </p>
 <br />